sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 		]
 	}

+##### link

+See the section on [linking mechanism](#linking-mechanism) for all information on links.

 ##### attribute relationship

 *Object*.
 The attribute's relationship defines the relationship between an attribute and other data structure definition components as defined in the data structure definition.
-This is also called "attachment level".
-Depending on the message context (especially the data query) an attribute value can however be attached physically in the message at a different level.
+It provides the original "attachment level", but depending on the message context (especially the data query) an attribute value can however be presented physically in the message at a different level.
+The attribute relationship serves also to define the scope, meaning to which measures an attribute applies.

+* dataflow - Empty *Object* *optional*.
+This means that the value of the attribute **varies** per dataflow.
+It is the data modeller's responsibility to design or use non-overlapping dataflows that do not have observations in common, otherwise the integrity of dataflow-specific attribute values is not assured by the model, e.g. when querying those data through its DSD.
 * dimensions - *Array* of *String*s *optional*.
-One or more ID(s) of (a) local dimension(s) in the data structure definition on which the value of this attribute depends.
+One or more ID(s) of (a) local dimension(s) in the data structure definition on which the value of this attribute **depends**.
-* none - Empty *Object* *optional*.
-This means that value of the attribute will not vary with any of the other data structure components.
+* observation - Empty *Object* *optional*.
+This means that value of the attribute can **vary** with each observation.
 * primaryMeasure - *String* *optional*.
-ID of a local primary measure as defined in the data structure definition.
-This is used to specify that the value of the attribute is dependent upon the observed value.
+Deprecated value having the same meaning than the relationship `observation`.
+For backward-compatibility only.
+* measures - *Array* of *String*s *optional*.
+One or more ID(s) of (a) local measure(s) in the data structure definition to which the values of this attribute **apply**.
+This is only for informational and presentational purposes.
+If the `measures` relationship is not present then the attribute values apply to whole observations.

-Exactly one of `dimensions`, `none` and `primaryMeasure` is required.
+Exactly one of `dataflow`, `dimensions` and (`observation` or `primaryMeasure`) is required.
 Note that relationships defined in data structure definitions through `attachmentGroups` or a `group` are to be resolved by the server conveniently for the client into above `dimensions`.

 Examples:

+	{
+		"dataflow": {}
+	}

 	{
 		"dimensions": [